-Eurypeptides are a marketing gimmick used to overcharge people for what is actually just a normal or below par extract in my opinion.
+Eurypeptides are basically a marketing gimmick used to overcharge people for what is actually just a normal or below par extract that like all plants contains peptides, in my opinion.

 Customer reviews should be taken with a pinch of salt!

-Many sellers also install their own comments script such as commentics on their site and then periodically write fake reviews for themselves, as well as giving them a star rating to make them look good in google.
+Many sellers also install their own comments script on their site and then periodically write fake reviews for themselves, as well as giving them a star rating to make them look good in Google.